 German schmalz is rendered animal fat and griebenschmalz is rendered animal fat to which cracklings have been added.
 Pork is the most common schmalz in Germany and other parts of Europe (it is known as smalec in Poland), while schmalz made from chicken or goose fat is the most common among Ashkenazi Jews.

 Schmalz is used in a multitude of ways in the German kitchen.
 It is layered over potted meats, stirred into cabbage dishes, and used for browning onions.
-Often eaten with the cracklings left in, when it is known as griebenschmalz, schmalz can be flavored with apples and onions as well.
+Often eaten with the cracklings left in, where it is known as griebenschmalz.
+Schmalz can also be flavored with apples and onions.

-- Cut fat trimmings into small pieces (1/4 inch square).
-If they still have a little meat on them, that's OK.
+Cut fat trimmings into small pieces (1/4-inch squares).
+If they still have a little meat on them, that is fine.

-- If you are adding the apple and onion, peel both, chop fine and add at this time.
+If you are adding the apple and onion, peel them both, finely chop, and add at this time.
 Keep cooking the fat until the apple starts to turn golden brown, 15 minutes or more.

 - Keep the lard in a cool spot.
-It will keep for many weeks unrefrigerated and eve longer when refrigerated.
+It will keep for many weeks unrefrigerated and even longer when refrigerated.